aslamfaleel/Cofee_Shop_Sales/README.md

 * **CONTRIBUTION: Month over Month (MoM) Contribution Analysis for Sales/Orders/Products.**

-   The high growth in sales during March, April and May resulted larger contributions to Total Sales in subsequent months; April 17%, May 22% and June 24%.
+   The high growth in sales during March, April and May resulted in larger contributions to Total Sales in subsequent months; April 17%, May 22% and June 24%.

-   Below is the output of the SQL code created to calculate Total Sales per month, monthly contribution as a percentage to Total Sales.
+   Below is the output of the SQL code created to calculate total sales per month, monthly percentage contribution to total sales.

    ![image](https://github.com/user-attachments/assets/2094bfb5-7ee8-4f6c-8ba8-e9267765620e)